 However, there’s still critical work that cannot be reciprocated from home, and these activities are undertaken within collaborative teams and spaces.
 The way traditional offices are designed must change and adapt to provide the best possible interaction and collaboration between employees.
 With sectioned areas designed with specific tasks in mind, teams perform better as well as build stronger connections and boost company culture.

-In order to enable the future of work through activity-based working, workplaces need to reflect and support the values of flexibility and agility.
+To enable the future of work through activity-based working, offices need to reflect and support the values of flexibility and agility.

 So what are the critical features of a locker within today’s workplace?

 The optimal flexible locker experience starts with hot lockers that can be used at any time without friction.
-This means all employees can book, open and use a locker without any assistance at any time.
-This reduces any burden on current facilities staff and provides confidence to employees, for when they need a locker, they will be able to use one immediately and without doubt.
+This means all employees can book, open and use a locker without any assistance at any time, reducing any burden on current facilities staff and providing confidence to employees.
+When they need a locker, they will be able to use one immediately and without a doubt.
 Thus, providing all employees access to a locker.